Orthogonal polynomials of several variables

-The complex Hermtie polynomials were introduced by \cite{Ito}.
-They have been widely studied by many authors; see \cite{Ghanmi, Int-int, Ismail} for some recent studies and the references therein.
-Disk polynomials were introduced in \cite{Ze} when $\a = \b = 1/2$ and in \cite{ZeBr} in general.
-They are called Zernike polynomials and have applications in optics.
+The complex Hermite polynomials were introduced by It\^o \cite{Ito}.
+They have been widely studied by many authors, see \cite{Ghanmi, Int-int, Ismail} for some recent studies and the references therein.
+Disk polynomials were introduced by Zernike \cite{Ze} for $\a = \b = 1/2$, and in a subsequent paper together with Brinkman \cite{ZeBr} in general.
+They are also called \emph{Zernike polynomials} and they have applications in optics.
 They were used in \cite{Folland} to expand the Poisson--Szeg\H{o} kernel for the ball in $\CC^d$.
 A Banach algebra related to disk polynomials was studied in \cite{Kanjin}.
-For further properties of disk polynomials, including the fact that for $\lambda = d-2$, $d= 2, 3, \ldots$, they are spherical functions for $U(d)/U(d-1)$, see \cite{Ikeda,Koorn75} and \cite{ViKl2, Wunsche}.
+For further properties of disk polynomials, including the fact that for $\l = d-2$, $d= 2, 3, \ldots$, they are spherical functions for $\mathrm{U}(d)/\mathrm{U}(d-1)$, see \cite{Ikeda,Koorn75} and \cite{ViKl2, Wunsche}.

-The structure of complex orthogonal polynomials of two variables and its connection and contrast to its real counterpart was studied in \cite{Xu14}.
+The structure of complex orthogonal polynomials of two variables and its connection and contrast to its real counterpart was studied in \cite{Xu15a}.